-|2 tsp||Extra virgin olive oil (for filling)|
+Extra virgin olive oil

-|2 tbsp||Extra virgin olive oil (for crust)|
+Extra virgin olive oil

 To prepare the crust:

-Heat the oven to 325 degrees.
+Preheat the oven to 325 degrees F.

-In a food processor, blender or nut grinder, grind the pecans until they have the consistency of fine crumbs.
+In a food processor, blender, or nut grinder, grind the pecans until they have the consistency of fine crumbs.

 Remove the weights and continue to bake until the crust is set (similar to a graham cracker crust) and no longer moist, an additional 10 to 15 minutes.

 To prepare the filling: